J-harshavardhan/Support_AI_Assistant/README.md

   <em>SupportAI Helpdesk — a clean interface for grounded customer support.</em>
 </p>

+---

-🌟 Overview
+# 🌟 Overview

-SupportAI is an AI-powered customer-support assistant built using Python, Streamlit, TF-IDF, hybrid retrieval, and the OpenRouter LLM API.
+**SupportAI** is an AI-powered customer-support assistant built using **Python, Streamlit, TF-IDF, hybrid retrieval, and the OpenRouter LLM API**.

 Instead of sending every customer question directly to an LLM, SupportAI first searches a controlled FAQ knowledge base and calculates a retrieval confidence score.